Florida USDA Home Loan Requirements

 - Borrowers will not be allowed to get cash from the refinance

-- Existing USDA mortgage holders are eligible, EVEN IF their area is no longer considered rural
+- Existing USDA loan holders are eligible, EVEN IF their area is no longer considered rural

 - Income for all borrowers will need to be verified

 - No maximum amount of loan-to-value.
-This is great for people that owe more on their home than the current value and need to refinance to lower their payments.
+This is great for people who owe more on their home than the current value and need to refinance to lower their payments.

-- The new mortgage payment must be at least $50 less than the previous mortgage payment.
+- The new payment must be at least $50 less than the previous payment.

-Summing Up The USDA Mortgage for Florida Residents
+Summing Up The 2025 USDA Rural Development Loan

-As you can see, the USDA mortgage program in Florida is a great way to buy a home.
+As you can see, the USDA loan program in the state of Florida is a great way to buy a home.
 The ability to purchase a home with average credit scores and no down payment provides the opportunity for homeownership to a wide range of consumers.
-Combined with the attractive interest rates that are offered on 30-year and 15-year fixed terms, the USDA mortgage is a great fit for today’s home buyer.
+Combined with the attractive interest rates that are offered on 30-year and 15-year fixed terms, broad buyer eligibility, this program is a great fit for today’s home buyers.